ulisse1996/jaorm/docs/README.md

 For each **@Column** annotated fields , user must also define a getter, and a setter for that field

+A standard Constructor with no args must also be provided

 ##### **1.1.1** Id

 In contrast to JPA , Jaorm does not use compound id class